YaarKoren/AVL-Tree/README.md

 <br />

 <h2>Description</h2>
-Implemention of AVL Tree, a self-balancing binary search tree . <br />
+Implementation of AVL Tree, a self-balancing binary search tree . <br />
 Each element of the tree has a key which is integer, and a value (or info) which is string.
 All keys are different from each other, the order of the tree nodes is determined by the keys.  <br />
-There is a detailed documentation in Hebrew, explaining the implemention, the different methods and their runtime complexity.
+There is a detailed documentation in Hebrew, explaining the implementation, the different methods and their runtime complexity.
 The documentation also contains experiments performed on the data structure and analysis of running times.
 <br />